readthedocs/sphinx_rtd_theme/docs/contributing.rst

     # Runs the development webserver
     $ make docker-run command=dev

-    # Copies out the assets from the most recent docker-run
-    $ make docker-copy-assets

 Every time you change the Node or Python requirements, you will need to rebuild images with ``make docker-images``.
 If you change SASS or JS, you will need to rebuild assets.